sunpech/sunpech.github.io/README.md

 * `thumbnail` width should be 300px.
 * `image` width should be 600px or wider.
 Recommended: 800px.
 * `description` should be filled out for better Twitter Cards and Facebook Graph posts (optional).
+* `header-img` can be set for custom header image.
+Should be 1900px wide.
+Also dim the photo, maybe 1-3 exposure stops.
 * Use Markdown in new posts, but HTML is acceptable (not encouraged).

 ### Drafts